HCL-TECH-SOFTWARE/appscan-issue-gateway/providers/vsts/README.md

+# VSTS Provider

-# Sample JSON model to start using the VSTS integration
+## Sample JSON model to start using the VSTS integration

 ```json
 {